slowcities/16max/README.md

 **Two octave major** — C major from C4 to C6.
 Fifteen notes, so Last step sits at 15.
 A two octave scale does not fit a sixteen step grid, and hearing why is the lesson.

 **Three octave minor** — A minor pentatonic from A3 to A6.
 Five notes to the octave means three octaves land on exactly sixteen steps.
 The contrast with the preset above is the point of having both.
+A dotted 1/8 delay turns the ascending run into a cascade.

 **Probability** — steps 1, 5, 9 and 13 are certain; everything between them sits between 20% and 60%.
 The skeleton holds while the filigree rearranges itself, about nine notes of sixteen on any given pass.

 **Velocity and filter** — one note, sixteen times, velocity climbing from 8 to 127 with the cutoff starting at 220 Hz.
 Nothing changes but how hard it is struck.

 **Ratchets** — divisions climbing 1, 2, 3, 4 so the repeats are countable.
-Forty-one hits per bar instead of sixteen.
+Forty-one hits per bar instead of sixteen, with a 1/16 delay doubling them again.

 **Tie drone** — every gate at Tie, so the sequence never lets go.
 One continuous note with pitch, loudness and brightness stepping underneath it.
 This only sounds at all because Sustain is up; pull Sustain to zero and the whole thing goes silent, which is itself the clearest demonstration of what Sustain does.